Matthew Clark, Professor of Geography and Global Studies, Director of Center for Interdisciplinary Geospatial Analysis (CIGA), SSU

 Water-Related Research: In my lab, Advanced Internet Technology for the Interest of Society, we develop remote-monitoring technology solutions for environmental and health care problems.
 My research includes study and implementation of vehicular delay tolerant networks (VDTN) and their applications in areas where no communications infrastructure exists.
 In particular, we focus on utilizing VDTN technology to interconnect diverse sensor platforms to monitor water related needs such as water quality, and meteorology, in remote areas.

-Water-Related Community Connections: I work with the SSU Preserves and SSU Faculty to create specialized sensors (solar power, hydrology, meterology, plant physiology) and environmental sensors networks needed to automate data collection and distribution.
+Water-Related Community Connections: I work with the Center for Environmental Inquiry and SSU Faculty to create specialized sensors (solar power, hydrology, meterology, plant physiology) and environmental sensors networks needed to automate data collection and distribution.
 I have also worked with UC Davis Bodega Marine Laboratory to develop a mobile climate pod for tracking local climatic conditions.

 Ben Ford, Professor, Department of Mathematics and Statistics, SSU